This post may contain affiliate links.

 two cups of matcha overnight oats topped with yogurt

 Matcha Oatmeal is a delicious way to incorporate matcha powder into your oats.
 But if you prefer overnight oats to warm oatmeal, this is the perfect recipe for you!
-(You may also love my Matcha Chia Pudding for a cold creamy breakfast or my Matcha Green Tea Smoothie for a light and refreshing drink!)
+(You may also love my Matcha Chia Pudding for a cold, creamy breakfast or my Matcha Green Tea Smoothie for a light and refreshing drink!)

-Key Ingredients and Substitutions
+Key Ingredients And Substitutions

 ingredients to make matcha overnight oats.

 • Oats: I recommend using rolled oats for overnight oats as they give the oatmeal a chewy texture.
 You can also make this recipe with quick oats if you prefer, which will give a smoother texture.
+All oats are naturally gluten-free but if you have a gluten sensitivity, opt for gluten-free certified rolled oats.

 • Chia seeds: If you’re wondering how to use chia seeds, using them to make overnight oats is a great way.
 They help to thicken the overnight oats into the perfect texture.
+If you prefer not to use them just leave them out and reduce the milk by 2 tablespoons.

 • Coconut milk or yogurt: Use the cream off the top of a can of coconut milk, or use yogurt for a creamier and tangier option.
 (You can use dairy-free yogurt if needed.)